Source: iMore

 - Tap Back up as Your Name.

-- Choose whether you want High Quality uploads (free unlimited storage) or Original (full resolution that counts against your quota).
+- Choose whether you want Storage saver (compressed) uploads or Original quality.

 - Tap the toggle for Use cellular data when there's no Wi-Fi to ON if you want.

-Your photos should begin uploading to your Google account.
+Your photos should then begin uploading to your Google account.

 Microsoft OneDrive